Written by Terry Smith

 The next best thing about this product is the quality of the wood.
 Unlike many arbour seats, this product boasts thick, chunky wood which is sturdy and built to last.
 All of their timber is pressure treated to boost longevity and protect it against rot and damage from insects.
 Dunster have even gone as far as to provide a 10-year guarantee on their arbour seats, specifically against rot and insect infestation.
 I don’t know about you, but this fills me with confidence that their wood treatment actually works, which is a really important factor to consider when investing in a wooden arbour seat.

 However, one issue with their high-quality wood is that whilst it’s super sturdy and thick, it is also extremely heavy.
 This is a good thing in many ways, as it ensures that the wood will last for longer, in addition to improving the stability of the arbour seat in bad weather, however the heavy wood makes assembling this arbour seat nothing short of a nightmare.
-There are an awful lot of parts to put together, and it won’t be a lightweight job, so Dunster recommended enlisting the help of a friend or family member and setting aside a day to construct.
+There are an awful lot of parts to put together, and it won’t be a lightweight job, so Dunster recommended enlisting the help of a friend or family member and setting aside a day to put this together, I wouldn’t dream of doing this without a decent drill or impact driver.

 Specification: Material: Wood / Metal, Weather-Resistant: Yes, Size: 70.5 x 139 x 142.43 cm, Seating for: 2 people,